google/fonts/VerticalMetricsRecommendations.md

 # Vertical metrics recommendations

+**Please see [this googlefonts-discuss thread](https://groups.google.com/forum/#!topic/googlefonts-discuss/W4PHxnLk3JY) for the 2016 vertical metrics recommendations from Khaled and Kalapi**

 _Recommendations for setting vertical metrics for consistent layout and avoiding clipping._

-Updated Jan 21, 2011 by @raphlinus
+Last Updated Jan 21, 2011 by @raphlinus

 ## Goals